Punktum-dk/das-service-specification/README.md

 | cookie domain | .dk-hostmaster.dk |
 | expiration | 3600 seconds | The expiration date provided in the cookie is in the GMT timezone |

+## Domain Status

+The service returns a queried domain name and it's status if possible.
+The different domain status has the following meanings:

+### Available

+A given domain name is available for application.

+### Unavailable

+A given domain name is in use and is not available for application.

+### Blocked

+A given domain name is in a special state handled by the registrant, but is available for application.

+### Awaiting

+A given domain name has been offered to the first entry on a waiting list and is awaiting the specific user's approval or decline to the this offer.

 # Service `/domain/is_available`

 ## Request